-(2) If the applicant proposes to amend a permit condition that was included to resolve an issue critical to the issuance of a permit, the District Commission shall apply the balancing test set forth in subsection (3) below.
-If the District Commission finds that the need for finality outweighs the need for flexibility, the District Commission shall dismiss the permit amendment application.
-If the District Commission finds that the need for flexibility outweighs the need for finality, it shall proceed to consider the amendment application on its merits.
+(23) If the applicant proposes to amend a permit condition that was included to resolve an issue critical to the issuance of a permit and is not merely seeking to relitigate or undermine a the permit condition, the dDistrict eCommission shall apply the balancing test set forth in subsection (4) subsection (3) below.
+If the dDistrict eCommission finds that the need for finality outweighs the need for flexibility, the dDistrict eCommission shall deny dismiss the permit amendment application.
+If the alternative, the dDistrict eCommission finds that the need for flexibility outweighs the need for finality, it shall proceed to consider the amendment application on its meritsmay rule in the favor of flexibility.

-(3) In balancing flexibility against finality, the District Commission shall consider the following, among other relevant factors:
+(34) In balancing flexibility against finality, the district commission shall consider the following, among other relevant factors: